danlawinc/smartconnectsdk-ios-sample-app/README.md

 ```
 If app fails to send acknowledgement to datalogger, datalogger will keep sending same data again.<br />
-Once acknowledgement is sent to datalogger, datalogger will remove that data from its memory
+Once acknowledgement is sent to datalogger, datalogger will erase that data from its memory

 # FAQ